jprykop/jprykopcodesamples/README.md

 seek further integration with os-level file lookup tools to improve speed.
 That said, this module has done a good job avoided conflicts and data loss when allowing both external users and other programmers to manipulate files on our system.
-Thanks for your interst in my work!
+Thanks for your interest in my work!